BrownKnight/pen-path-archive/README.md

 points representing the path the pen likely took to draw the character,

 ## Setup
-This is built against Python 3.7.
+This system built with Python 3.7, and has only been tested with Python 3.7.
+Newer versions should work but have not been tested.
 It is recommended to use a venv when running this script for ease of use.

-The following packages are dependencies for this project:
+The following packages are dependencies for this project (non-exhaustive):
 - NumPy
 - MatPlotLib
 - SciKit-Image